+The mighty Zambezi River flows through six countries and is the lifeblood of Zimbabwe.
+The banks of Africa’s fourth-largest river touch many pristine wildlife areas along its journey.
 The Zambezi River flows over the cascading Victoria Falls.
 In Zimbabwe as well as in Zambia, locals call the Falls Mosi-oa-Tunya, which means “the smoke that thunders”.
 The Falls and the river that is its source are filled with great beauty, history, and mystery.
-Besides various geological and geographical facts and theories, we can learn much through traditional myth and legends.
-One such legend is the belief of the indigenous people that the thundering sound and the huge flood of water were caused by evil spirits, so they would try to calm these by offering jewellery to the river as a sacrifice.
+Besides various geological and geographical facts and theories, we can learn much through traditional myths and legends.
+One such legend is the belief of the indigenous people that the thundering sound and the huge flood of water were caused by evil spirits.
+They would then try to calm these by offering jewellery to the river as a sacrifice.

-As Africa’s largest East flowing river it might be considered a prime conduit for transport, however, the various rapids, gorges, and waterfalls make this impossible (however, it is excellent for white water rafting).
+As Africa’s largest east-flowing river it might be considered a prime conduit for transport, however, the various rapids, gorges, and waterfalls make this impossible.
+However, it is excellent for white water rafting.
 In some areas, the river regularly floods and instead of being seen as a great inconvenience it inspires a ceremony in Zambia known as Kuomboka, which means “to move out of the water”.
 This entertaining ceremony, where local villagers prepare to temporarily relocate to higher land, draws thousands of tourists every year.